-The next morning we descend into the crater for a full day, taking a picnic lunch.
+Early this morning we descend into the crater, taking a picnic lunch.
 The Ngorongoro Crater and the Ngorongoro Conservation Area are, without a doubt, some of the most beautiful parts of Tanzania, steeped in history and teeming with wildlife.
 This protected area is located in the Great Rift Valley and is also known as the eighth wonder of the world.
 The Crater is actually a gigantic fracture in the earth's crust, consisting of volcanoes, mountains, plains, lakes, forests, and archaeological sites.

 At 1600 meters (approximately 5200 ft.) above sea level, the bottom of the Crater is extensive, measuring 265 km (102 miles) square.
 It is dotted with watering holes, and offers shelter to almost 30,000 individual animals in an area naturally enclosed by the slopes of the volcano.
 It is hard to find this density of mixed mammal species anywhere else in the world.
 The bird life is largely seasonal and is also affected by the ratio of soda and fresh water on the crater floor.
 We observe the behavior of the abundant wildlife: Lion, Zebra, Hippo, Buffalo, Warthog, Dung Beetle, and Eland are just a few.
-Considerable research has been done at Ngorongoro, and we relate this as we drive.
+Considerable research has been done at Ngorongoro and we relate this as we drive.
 The crater's Elephant are, strangely, mainly bulls.
 There are also a small number of rare Black Rhino.

 Accommodations at Ngorongoro Sopa Lodge (B,L,D)

 Sat., Feb.
-17 Lake Manyara National Park
+15 Lake Manyara National Park

-From Ngorongoro Crater, we travel to nearby Lake Manyara National Park, located in northern Tanzania.
-It holds an expanse of woodland and vast plains, as well as a large alkaline soda lake.
-The acacia trees and shrubs are home to tree climbing Lion, enormous tusked Elephant, Bushbuck, Giraffe, Zebra, Buffalo, Leopard, Impala, and more.
-An area of searing hot springs gushes forth next to the lakeshore at the southern end by the park.
+This morning we descend from the rim of this world-famous crater to spend the afternoon exploring Lake Manyara National Park, one of the region's Great Rift Valley lakes.
+The park holds an expanse of woodlands and vast plains, as well as the large alkaline soda lake that attracts such a rich variety of waterfowl.
+The acacia trees and shrubs are home to tree climbing Lion, enormous tusked Elephant, Bushbuck, Giraffe, Zebra, Buffalo, Leopard, Impala, and other mammals.
 We learn more about the area's geology from the Mto Wa Mbu escarpment, from which we overlook the Rift Valley and the Manyara Soda Lake.

-One of the great features of Lake Manyara, situated in the Great Rift Valley, is the birding at the lake, both numbers and species are a highlight.
-Near the Visitor Center we find a massive colony of Yellow-billed Stork, active in courtship and nest building.
+One of the great features of Lake Manyara, situated in the Great Rift Valley, is the birding at the lake; both numbers and species are a highlight.
+Near the visitor center we may find a massive colony of Yellow-billed Stork, active in courtship and nest building.
 At a marshy area of the lake, we watch Hippos alongside African Jacana, numerous plovers, and handsome storks.

 Manyara is a large alkaline lake and can attract large numbers of Lesser Flamingo and other waterbirds.
-The lake and wetlands teem with species, including Pied Kingfisher, Hammerkop, African Fish Eagle, African Spoonbill, Great White Pelican, Lesser Kestrel, a variety of hornbills, woodpeckers, and other species.
+The lake and wetlands teem with species, including Pied Kingfisher, Hamerkop, African Fish Eagle, African Spoonbill, Great White Pelican, Lesser Kestrel, a variety of hornbills, woodpeckers, and other species.

-For those that wish, you can choose a final night outing outside the park, with a small local company to enjoy night game viewing to try for a few last species.
-Last year we found African Porcupine, several owls, and two spectacular sleeping hornbills.
-Accommodations at Kirurumu Tented Camp, (B,L,D)
+For those that wish, you can choose a final night outing outside the park, with a small local company permitted to enjoy night game viewing to try for a few last species.
+One year we found African Porcupine, several owls, and two spectacular sleeping hornbills.
+The next year they had Leopard, and a host of exciting finds.

+Accommodations at Lake Manyara Serena Safari Lodge (B,L,D)

 Sun., Feb.
-18 Departures
+16 Departures